jalapic/learnR/README.md

 The materials are  designed to be used during class with instruction by Prof Curley, but can be read alone also.

+To access materials for class, you can fork the repo, clone/download the repo using the large green button, or you can download individual folders using the DownGit tool here: https://minhaskamal.github.io/DownGit/

 <br/>